WHAT IS VOYAGEUR OUTWARD BOUND SCHOOL'S STANCE ON COVID-19?

 If Outward Bound needs to cancel a course due to COVID-19 your Course Advisor will assist you in transferring to a future Outward Bound course OR issue a course credit for a future Outward Bound course OR issue a refund in full.

 WILL YOU ISSUE A REFUND IF WE ELECT NOT TO RISK SENDING OUR CHILD ON COURSE DUE TO COVID-19?

 If you elect not to send the student on course and they have not been directly exposed to nor contracted COVID-19, you can receive a refund of everything except the $150 non-refundable enrollment fee if it's more than 90 days out.
 Otherwise, we will not process a refund for cancellations less than 90 days out.
 See our cancellation policy here.

 DOES COURSE CREDIT APPLY TO OTHER COURSE TYPES/AREA?
 CAN I USE IT WITH OTHER FAMILY MEMBERS?

 This course credit MAY be valid for other course types or areas within Voyageur Outward Bound School's programming and possibly even transferable to other family members.
 Please speak directly with our student services team: email@example.com; 1 (828) 239 2376

-COURSE CREDIT MUST BE USED BY DECEMBER 1, 2021.
+COURSE CREDIT MUST BE USED BY THE DATE IN THE CREDIT.
 DOES THAT MEAN I NEED TO APPLY TO THE NEW COURSE BY THEN OR DOES THE NEW COURSE HAVE TO START BY THEN?

-Course start must be on or before December 1, 2021.
+Course start must be on or before the date in your credit email.